agfrey01/College-Football-Scouting/capstone/prompt_template.md

    c.
 Validate any constraints (e.g., enums, min/max values, string patterns).

 3. If any field is missing, null, or incorrect type:
    a.
-Fill missing fields with sensible defaults based on the schema.
+Fill missing fields with note detailing late of information based on the schema.
    b.
 Correct fields with the wrong type by converting them if possible (e.g., "123" → 123 for a number).
    c.
 If data cannot be inferred, fill with null or an empty array/object depending on the schema.